5 Simple Usability Improvements for iOS

-A few simple settings adjustments can go a long way to improving the overall usability of iOS 7, whether running on an iPhone, iPod touch, or the larger screened iPad models.
+A few simple settings adjustments can go a long way to improving the overall usability of modern iOS versions, including iOS 12, 11, 10, 9, 8, and anything since the iOS 7 redesign, whether running on an iPhone, iPod touch, or the larger screened iPad models.
 We’ll show you how to quickly boost the text size which can help to reduce eye strain, enable bolder fonts for easier reading of just about everything, make settings toggles more obvious, improve the general appearance of the home screen, and also how to reduce the likelihood of getting motion sickness from the parallax eyecandy.

 1: Make the Text Size Larger